 Because of the importance of overseas shipping in international trade, considerable attention has been paid to increase the shipping tonnage in the planning period.
 In the First Plan Rs.
 18.7 crores were spent on shipping while the expenditure in Second Plan stood at Rs.
 52.7 crores.
 An important step taken during the Second Plan was the establishment of a non-lapsing shipping development fund for grant of loans to shipping companies for acquisition of tonnage.
 The Third Plan made a provision of Rs.
 55 crores for shipping, which rose to Rs.
 135 crores in the Fourth Plan.
-The Sixth Plan envisaged the augmentation of vehicles.
+The Sixth Plan envisaged the augmentation of auовырылдаюпнавыбылывый increased requirements of India's Голова trade and also to replace the over aged tonnage especially the coastal vehicles.
 Ninth and tenth plan had the broad objectives for development of shipping in terms of modernization of fleet on the basis of improved ship designed and fuel efficiency in engines, replacement of over aged fleet on a selective basis, fixation of fleet by acquisition of cellular container ships and specialized product carriers, addition to fleet on a selective basis, keeping in view the long-term objective of achieving- self-sufficiency in tanker fleet.